 Google Tensor, the custom-built chip that’s the power behind Google AI on Pixel phones, was years in the making.

-And now it helps to push the limits of helpfulness in a smartphone.
-Google Tensor enables new experiences that require state-of-the-art machine learning, including Assistant voice typing, Live Translate,1 Motion Mode, and Face Unblur.
+And now it’s pushing the boundaries of helpfulness in a smartphone.
+Tensor enables high-quality photos and video, powerful security and performance, and more intelligent speech recognition that make Pixel more personal and helpful than ever before.
 And it allows Pixel to adapt to you, accommodating the different ways we use our phones.

-But this secret ingredient of Pixel phones – what makes them more powerful and helpful2 – didn’t happen overnight.
+But this secret ingredient of Pixel phones – what makes them more powerful and helpful1 – didn’t happen overnight.

-While all advanced smartphones come equipped with powerful processors, Google Tensor stands out because it is focused on delivering complex artificial intelligence and machine learning processes on the phone itself instead of sending data to the cloud, essentially bringing cloud computing to your smartphone.
-And because these algorithms run on-device rather than through a network and server, they work fast.3
+While all the best smartphones come equipped with powerful processors, Tensor stands out because it’s focused on delivering complex artificial intelligence and machine learning processes on the phone itself, essentially bringing the power of cloud computing to your smartphone.
+And because these algorithms run on device rather than through a network and server, they work fast.2

 Tensor is the system-on-chip processor co-designed with the Google Research team.
 It was conceptualized in 2016 and first integrated on Pixel 6 in 2021.
-Now Pixel phones use artificial intelligence and machine learning powered by Google Tensor to perform increasingly advanced tasks, like instantly translating messages and videos1 without internet,3 or surfacing the content you need when you need it.
+Now Pixel phones use artificial intelligence and machine learning powered by Tensor to perform increasingly advanced tasks, like instantly translating messages and videos3 without internet.2

 And Pixel phones get better with time, becoming more personalized and helpful,4 turning them from a one-size-fits-all piece of hardware into a device that’s more helpful for you.
 Pixel can distinguish a tree from a person in a photo, or understand if the picture is blurry and in need of a touch-up.

-“Your phone needs to understand your world – your context, your unique needs and preferences, how you speak, and what you care about,” said Rick Osterloh, SVP of Google Devices and Services, at the Pixel Fall 2021 Launch, when Pixel 6 phones were unveiled.
-The phones go a long way toward delivering on that promise:
+“Your phone needs to understand your world – your context, your unique needs and preferences, how you speak, and what you care about,” said Rick Osterloh, SVP of Google Devices and Services.
+With Tensor bringing Google AI to Pixel, the phones go a long way toward delivering on that promise:

-Communicate faster – Machine learning recognizes speech and turns it into text through
+Communicate faster – Machine learning recognizes speech and turns it into text in real time through

-Live Caption, in real time.
-Google Tensor also makes real-time language translation possible with Live Translate, either speech-to-text or directly to audio.1
+Live Caption.
+Tensor G3 also makes real-time language translation possible with Live Translate, either speech-to-text or directly to audio.10

-Use your phone longer – Google Tensor runs more advanced, state-of-the-art ML models but at lower power consumption compared to previous Pixel phones.4 This helps save power so your battery lasts longer.
+Use your phone longer – Tensor runs more advanced, state-of-the-art ML models but at

 Protect your data – There’s a separate core on the Google Tensor chip that’s set apart from the application processor, so sensitive tasks and controls run in an isolated environment, making them even more resilient to attacks.
-The Tensor Security core works with the next-gen Titan M2™ co-processor, adding another layer to better protect your personal information like texts, photos, sensitive data, and more.
+The Tensor Security core works with the Titan M2™ security chip, adding multiple layers to better protect your personal information like texts, photos, sensitive data, and more.
 And Pixel 8 uses advanced machine learning models to deliver a more secure Face Unlock12 that meets Android’s highest biometric standard class, making it strong enough for banking applications.

 Pixel phones learn the different ways we use our phones so they can provide the right information at the right time.

 For instance, understanding the nuances of human speech is a challenge that’s unique to each person.
 It means understanding syntax, intent, and the context of your request, and knowing the terms and names that are important to you but potentially uncommon to others.
-It also calls for understanding your accent and dialect, isolating your voice when there’s background noise, and even hearing you correctly when your mouth is full.
+Pixel also can understand your accent and dialect, isolating your voice when there’s background noise, and even hearing you correctly when your mouth is full.